Praying the Rosary

 The power of prayer transcends the laws of nature and the power of evil.
 One of the most powerful forms of Catholic personal prayer is the Rosary.
-Each Wednesday morning at 10:00 AM, members of our parish family come together at the Parish House to say the rosary for the needs of our parish and parishioners.
+Each Wednesday morning at 10:00 AM, members of our parish family come together at the Parish Center to say the rosary for the needs of our parish and parishioners.
 After the rosary they participate in an informal Q & A session about Catholic topics All are welcome.
 Join us each week or as your schedule allows.

 Praying the Rosary

 From the United States Conference of Catholic Bishops page on How To Pray the Rosary

 The Rosary is a Scripture-based prayer.
 It begins with the Apostles' Creed, which summarizes the great mysteries of the Catholic faith.
 The Our Father, which introduces each mystery, is from the Gospels.
 The first part of the Hail Mary is the angel's words announcing Christ's birth and Elizabeth's greeting to Mary.
 St. Pius V officially added the second part of the Hail Mary.
 The Mysteries of the Rosary center on the events of Christ's life.
 There are four sets of Mysteries: Joyful, Sorrowful, Glorious and––added by Pope John Paul II in 2002––the Luminous.